kittykatattack/spriteUtilities/README.md

 frame2.png
 ```
 To create a sprite in Pixi using these frames, you would ordinarily
-write some code that using Pixi's `MovieClip` class
+write some code using Pixi's `MovieClip` class
 (`PIXI.extras.MovieClip`) that looks something like this:
 ```js
 let frameTextures = ["frame0.png", "frame1.png", "frame2.png"];